Considering how simple it is to make, you’ll be astonished by how wonderfully Air-Fryer ribs turn out, with tender meat and perfectly crisp edges.

 Shouldn’t the ribs get more tender the more they cook in the air-fryer?

 Yes, the longer they cook, the more tender the ribs get.
-This is why lengthy, slow cooking is favored versus quick cooking, such in an air fryer.
+This is why lengthy, slow cooking is favored over quick cooking, such as in an air fryer.
 But the ribs turn out moist and tender without turning dry, thanks to this quick and simple cooking method.

 Should I place the ribs bone side up in the air-fryer?